snap-stanford/ogb-web/_docs/datasets/graphprop.md

 #### Datasets

 **Prediction task:**  The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g., whether a molecule inhibits HIV virus replication or not. `ogbg-molpcba` contains 128 kinds of labels to predict, and the ROC-AUC performance averaged over these tasks is evaluated.
+Note that we use `nan` to represent *no label* (neigher positive nor negative).
+We ignore `nan` during evaluation.

 **Dataset splitting:**